-The healthcare community has known about the importance of interoperability for decades.
-Still, the COVID-19 pandemic has underscored just how crucial it is for medical providers to quickly access and share patient records.
+The healthcare community has known about the importance of interoperability of information systems and their data for decades.
+Still, the COVID-19 pandemic has underscored just how crucial it is for medical providers to quickly and securely access and share patient records.

 Patients are worried about catching the virus and what it means for them personally.
 They want to know about their relative risk and when/if they should seek care if they become COVID positive.
 At the same time, providers need a comprehensive view of the patient’s medical information to answer questions accurately when their lives are on the line.